ansommer/startup/notes.md

 ## HTML

 Not too bad to do.
 My brain wants to already start solving the 'how' of things, actually code stuff to interact.
 But I can see how setting it up visually first without that will help me to be better organized.
 Hope I did it right because it's still kind of hard to envision what I will actually be able to do in the future and how I will use things.
+One thing though, if I say startup.thecollegekitchensurvivalguide.click, it works.
+But if I start from thecollegekitchensurvivalguide.click and click startup, it doesn't go to my startup.
+I couldn't find instructions on how to edit that.

 ## CSS